AdobeDocs/journey-optimizer.en/help/using/sms/sms-configuration-sinch.md

     * **[!UICONTROL Inbound Number]**: add your unique inbound number or short code.
 This allows you to use the same API credentials across different sandboxes, each with its own inbound number or short code.

-    * **[!UICONTROL Custom Inbound Keywords]**: define custom keywords for specific actions, e.g. DISCOUNT, OFFERS, SALES.
+    * **[!UICONTROL Custom Inbound Keywords]**: define unique keywords for specific actions, e.g. DISCOUNT, OFFERS, ENROLL.
+These keywords are captured and stored as attributes in the profile, allowing you to trigger a streaming segment qualification within the journey and deliver a customized response or action.

-    * **[!UICONTROL Default Inbound Reply Message]**: enter the default reply that is sent when a user profile sends an inbound SMS that does not match any of the defined keywords.
+    * **[!UICONTROL Default Inbound Reply Message]**: enter the default reply that is sent when a end user sends an inbound SMS that does not match any of the defined keywords.

 1. Click **[!UICONTROL Submit]** when you finished the configuration of your API credentials.